WATOLINK/mind-speech-interface-ssvep/README.md

 Our software tools support the OpenBCI Cyton board as well as the gtec Unicorn Hybrid for EEG data capturing.

 When setting up the device please make sure the channel numbers correspond to the following 10-20 electrode locations.
+Note that this image is viewed as if you were looking at the back of someone's head.

 ![image](https://user-images.githubusercontent.com/34819737/178824314-7b1296b8-cdd2-424b-86ef-b65fec7e2d6e.png)